lapostoj/lapostoj.fr/src/pages/articles/2018-05-02---Implementing-Domain-Driven-Design/index.md

 | 7- Service Discoverability  | Services are described with metadata to allow discovery and to make their Service Contract understood, allowing them to be (re)usable assets |
 | 8- Service Composability    | Services may be composed within more coarse-grained services no matter the size and complexity of the composition they fall within |

-**REpresentational State Transfer (REST):** each URI should point to one resource.
+**Representational State Transfer (REST):** each URI should point to one resource.
 Stateless communication.
 HTTP verbs do not translate to CRUD, it is common to have resources encapsulating behaviors.
 GET, PUT, DELETE are idempotent.
 RESTful server enables the discovery of related resources (links in the response).
 Hypermedia As The Engine Of Application State (HATEOAS).

 **Command-Query Responsibility Segregation (CQRS):** Every method should be either a command that performs an action or a query that returns data to the caller but not both.
 Query model (one table per view for example) and Command model.
 One modification to the command model must lead to eventual consistency (synchronous or not) of the query model.